francescodt/learningjournal/README.md

 [My Git Hub Page](https://francescodt.github.io/learningjournal/)

-Tables of Contents
+__*Tables of Contents*__
   -  [Learning Journal 2/10/2020](lab1b.md)

-*Growth Mindset Totally Not Plagiarized and One-hundred Percent In My Own Words*
+__*Growth Mindset Totally Not Plagiarized and One-hundred Percent In My Own Words*__

 Growth mindset totally not plagiarized and one-hundred percent in my own words is the foundation of work, school and life stability.
-Being able to focus on
+Being able to focus on important tasks at hand, and not letting you get in the way of *you*.
+Developing yourself not only as a co-worker, peer or even cohort, but as someone who is able to grow themselves along with the people around them.
+By living with a growth mindset rather than a fixed mindset lets you overcome the obstacles, and tasks while also building a foundation for the rest of yourself and peers, affecting each and everyone around you.

+Like all difficult things, you should establish it as a habit.
+Mental thinking is powerful, but difficult.
+Allowing this to become part of your daily life would let you focus on the tasks that you're doing, rather than just being in the growth mindset.